-First Things First: Get the Glass out Safely
+First Things First: Get Out the Glass

-Embedded Glass: Don't Remove It On Your Own
+Embedded Glass: Don't Remove It on Your Own

-Now, embedded shards may be invisible to your eyes, but that doesn’t mean they won’t cause further damage to your foot if they stay under your skin.
+Now, embedded shards may be invisible to your eyes.
+But that doesn’t mean they won’t cause further damage to your foot if they stay under your skin.

-Making it to Your Doctor’s Office
+Making it to Your Doctor’s Office After an Injury

 Of course, when you have glass in your foot, it can be tough to walk or drive yourself in to see your podiatrist.
 So what can you do if you can’t get in to see your doctor right away?
 If you’re bleeding heavily, phone a friend or, if necessary, an ambulance, to get you into emergency care.

-After the soaking, do whatever you can to keep pressure off your affected foot—walking on the cut could push any embedded shards deeper into the skin, making it more difficult for your doctor to extract them later.
-This may mean limping, avoiding shoes, or even using crutches temporarily—the choices you make will depend on where your cut is located and how long it will take you to see your podiatrist.
+After the soaking, do whatever you can to keep pressure off your affected foot.
+As I said before, walking on the cut could push glass deeper into your skin.
+Which will make it more difficult for your doctor to extract them later.
+This may mean limping, avoiding shoes, or even using crutches for a bit.
+Not one solution will work for everyone.
+Instead, you'll make a choice depending on the location of your cut and how long it takes to see your podiatrist.

 Wound Care After Glass Removal

 Once all the glass has been safely removed, your doctor will likely clean the cut one more time.
 Depending on the size of the opening, he or she may suggest bandaging the area for safe healing.
-Now, all that’s left to do is follow your physician’s instructions (it will be important to keep your cut clean so it can heal properly.)
+Now, all that’s left to do is follow your physician’s instructions.
+(It will be important to keep your cut clean so it can heal properly.)
 And, of course, don’t forget to keep a strong grip on your cup or plate the next time around!